Piano Sonata No. 3 (Brahms): Fifth movement

 The fifth and final movement is a rondo in the home key of F minor.
 It explores several ideas that become intertwined in the virtuosic and triumphant close.
 Notably, the first diversion from the rondo theme begins with a musical cryptogram that was a personal musical motto of his lifelong friend Joseph Joachim, the F–A–E theme, which stands for Frei aber einsam (free but lonely).
 The second episode, in D♭ major, uses four pitches, F, E♭, D♭, A♭, as the basis for a great deal of the musical material that follows.
 Like Brahms's Piano Sonata No. 2, this sonata's finale also ends in the parallel major.

+The movement is difficult to perform, an issue on which the pianist Nelson Goerner commented: "The music is extremely difficult, but lots of the difficulties don’t get noticed.
+It’s not a spectacular virtuosity; the virtuosity is there but it’s not about showing off."
+Goerner goes on to say: "when we reach the coda, the pianist needs to take risks.
+It needs to feel as if the music is nearly but not quite coming off the rails, otherwise the meaning is lost."